router5/router5/README.md

 `routeNodeSelector` is a selector created with [reselect](https://github.com/rackt/reselect).
 It is designed to be used on a route node and works with `connect` higher-order component from `react-redux`.

-It is designed to replace node listeners provided by [router5-listeners](https://github.com/router5/router5-listeners).
-When using redux with router5, you don't need to use listeners at all.

 ```javascript
 import { connect } from 'react-redux';